emma-sax4/emmasax4.info/README.md

 ---
 layout: default # the layout HTML to use
 title: Page 1 # the title of this page
-order: 3 # the number of this page in the navigation bar (you're essentially setting what order the navigation bar's pages should be in)
+order: 3 # the order of this page in the navigation bar
-permalink: /page/1 # the static permalink that this page should have
+permalink: /page-1 # the static permalink that this page should have
 ---
 ```